VictorW96/KP-seminar-paper-Fsharp/README.md

 ## Usage
 The `BooleanCompiler.exe` takes two command line arguments:

-- `varBoolMap` is a Map on boolean values for the definition of the variables.
+- `varBoolMap` is a Map on Boolean values for the definition of the variables.
 It is of the form `'A:true|B:false|C:true'`.
 - `stringtoParse` is the Boolean Expression, which should be parsed.
 It is of the form `'!A&(!!B|C)'`.

 ### Example Call